top of page

 As he walked to the well, he pulled his backpack off and set it on the well.
 He pulled a pouch made of animal skin from a pocket in his back pack and unrolled it.
 He knelt against the well and rested his elbows on it.
 He opened the pouch and connected the rope to it.
 He looked over at the boy and held it out to him.
 “Will you please draw me some water?”

 The boy hesitated.
-His dad and others asked him to bring them water quite often, just because he was weak and couldn’t defend himself.
-But this man seemed to have different motives.
-Even just the “Please” and his small smile, and the way that he waited for him patiently, made him seem different.
+They weren't supposed to speak to outsiders either.
+But this man's request seemed to have different motives than when his father commanded him to get water.
+Even just the “please” and his small smile, and the way that he waited for him patiently, made him seem different.

-The little boy was accustomed to obeying and serving so it came as second nature to get up, and do it yet again for this man.
-He took the rope and lowered it, let the large pouch fill, and then drew it back up, again using almost all of his reserve energy.
-He handed the leather pouch to the man and started to turn around so he could catch his breath in the shade of the well.
+The boy took the rope, took a breath, and lowered it.
+He let the large pouch fill, and then drew it back up.
+This one came up easily because the pouch was lighter than the buckets.
+He handed the leather pouch to the man and started to turn around so he could catch his breath.

 But the man said, “Wait.”
-He dropped a drip from a small vile in his hand into the water, and then held the pouch out to the boy and said, “This one is for you to drink.”
+He dropped a drip from a small vile into the water, and then held the pouch out to the boy and said, “This is for you to drink.
+All of it.”

 The boy looked at him questioningly.
 “Why would you ask me to draw water for you and then give it to me?”

-“Because that is the type of king that i am.
+“Because that is the type of king that I am.
 You have proven yourself worthy of my kingdom.
-Now drink it.”
+Now drink it, if you'd like.”

-The little boy had known it! there was something different and special about this man!
-But the boy had been trained to be skeptical so he asked, “Why should i believe that you are a king?”
+The little boy had known it.
+There was something different and special about this man.
+But the tyrannical kingdom had taught the boy to be skeptical so he asked, “Why should I believe that you are a king?”

 The boy sighed and let the water run down and fill his stomach.
 It seemed to rejuvenate his system as it soaked into him.
-He felt stronger, even before drawing the pouch up.
-He looked back up at the man and said, “Why did you come?”
+He looked back up at the man and said, “Why did you come here today?”

-“I came to divide people,” he said.
-“I came to start the war.
+“I came to talk to you, I had seen you from our forts in the mountains where we have telescopes and science and gardens.
+But I also came to divide people,” he said.
+“I am planting seeds of the necessary war.
 I came to bring a new way of life to those who want it.
 Can you tell your parents that you will no longer draw water for that rat king?”

 “Could you do that, if it meant that it would help my kingdom take over in your city?”